Skip to content

 In Smithfield Woods, 11.45% of Patients

-This tells you the percentage of residents who required increased assistance with activities of daily living over time.
+This metric measures the percentage of long-term residents that needed additional assistance with activities of daily living over time.
+ADL's include activities such as dressing and using the bathroom.

 Ability to Keep Residents Mobile